digital-asset/ex-tutorial-nodejs/README.md

     git clone git@github.com:digital-asset/ex-tutorial-nodejs.git
     cd ex-tutorial-nodejs

-The repo includes `daml/PingPong.daml`, which is the source for a DAML module with two templates: `Ping` and `Pong`.
+The repo includes `daml/PingPong.daml`, which is the source for a Daml module with two templates: `Ping` and `Pong`.
 The app uses these.

 [Back to the table of contents](#table-of-contents)

-## Compile the DAML code
+## Compile the Daml code

-Before getting started, move to the project root directory and build the DAML code with
+Before getting started, move to the project root directory and build the Daml code with

     daml build